-On April 17, 2013, Avalon announced the completion of a positive Feasibility Study for its Nechalacho property.
+On April 17, 2013, Avalon announced the completion of a positive Feasibility Study on the Basal Zone of its Nechalacho property.
 The Feasibility Study was prepared by SNC-Lavalin Inc. and was the first feasibility-level study to be completed on a major heavy rare earth project outside of China.
 The results confirmed that the Basal Zone on the Nechalacho property is technically feasible and economically robust as a producer of the heavy rare earth elements.

 2013 Feasibility Study Highlights

 - The discounted cash flow analysis yielded a 22.5% internal rate of return (“IRR”) on a pre-tax basis and a 19.6% IRR on an after-tax basis, assuming 100% equity financing.
 The project’s net present value at a 10% discount rate was calculated at $1.351 billion pre-tax and $900 million after-tax.

 - Total project construction capital costs were estimated at $1.575 billion, which included a 13% contingency and $122 million in sustaining capital.